zouloux/amd-lite/README.md

 # Why ?

 AMD modules are not simple to use, RequireJS and r.js api are heavy and complex.
-AmdLite is here to offer modular JS in the browser with a minimal footprint and configuration complexity.
+AmdLite is here to offer modular JS in the browser with a minimal footprint and without configuration complexity.

 ### This script is for you if :